yczhangsjtu/DartSharp/README.md

 - Replace all `final` variable declarations inside function
 - Move all global functions and variables into static class
 - Recognize function typedef and replace function typedefs into delegates
+- Remove imports
+- Allow additional replacing rules for specific libraries instead of the language